 Once you have your domain and CMS platform selected, you need a place to house your content.
 That means you need a “host” for your domain.
 The host provides you with online space where you can build and store your website content.
 Sort of like a plot of land where you can build your house.
 If you want total control of your website and maximum versatility, purchase web hosting so you can “self-host.”

 You don’t HAVE to buy hosting.
 For example, WordPress.com is a free 3rd party site where you can create a free blog or website without having to buy hosting.
 WordPress.com is like renting your home on the internet, whereas self-hosting is like owning your home.
 And as is the case when you rent, while you may be able to hang a few photos and bring in your own furniture, you’re not really allowed to paint, modify, or fully customize your home the way you want.
 When you own, it’s yours.
 You can do what you want.

 Same with hosting.
 When you self-host, you can do what you want.
 WordPress.com doesn’t allow you to add in things like plugins, which really expand the capabilities of your site.
 If you self-host, you can add plugins.
 With WordPress.com, you’re also stuck with “wordpress” in your domain name (e.g., domainname.wordpress.com) unless you get on a paid WordPress plan anyway.
 With self-hosting, you can use any custom domain you own.

 If you want total control of your website and maximum versatility, purchase web hosting.

-If you’re looking for a good hosting provider, I’d recommend A2 Hosting, the host I use myself because of the excellent speeds, customer service, back-up features, user-friendly interface, and green servers.
-Several developers also recommended them.
+If you’re looking for a good hosting provider, I’d recommend A2 Hosting, the host I’ve used myself for years because of the excellent speeds, customer service, back-up features, user-friendly interface, and green servers.
+Several developers also recommended them to me.